 CLEANING AND PUTTING CHINESE NEW YEAR DECORATIONS

 Before the New Year, one must clean up to sweep out the bad luck.
 On the other hand, on New Year’s day, one must not sweep as that is considered sweeping out the good luck.
 After you’ve cleaned, you can put up decorations like the Chinese character that means good fortune.
-You can also see this Chinese character upside down which mean good fortune is coming or has already arrived.
+You can also see this Chinese character upside down which means good fortune is coming or has already arrived.
 Most families keep them in the house even after the celebration to usher in good luck and prosperity throughout the year.

 GIVING ORANGES OR TANGERINES